 - What are the risks and side effects?

 - Who can help me decide?

 When CIS does turn into MS, how much it affects you varies.
 In the long run, about a third of people will have only minor, if any, disabilities.
-But half will have severe MS.
+But half of them will have a severe effect.